 Art and Design

 Stained Glass Windows

-Across the Priory site are a number of Victorian and contemporary stained glass windows that capture the 865 year history of the Priory.
+Across the Priory site are a number of Victorian and contemporary stained and painted glass windows that capture the 865 year history of the Priory.
 The windows act as a creative stimulus for poetry, creative writing, information texts, art and design, colour theory, symmetry, tanogramms and historical enquiry.

 Drawing and Sketching Skills

 The priory site can act as a giant canvas to inspire the most gifted and talented to the most reluctant artists.
 The variety of indoor and outdoor spaces provide unique opportunities for sketching and drawing.
 The development of key drawing skills can be enhanced with landscapes, scale, symmetry and links to creative and script writing.

 The refectory is home to the Priory Costume Corner where a selection of traditional costumes celebrate significant periods in the Priory's history, including medieval, Tudor, Civil War and World War 1.
 The costumes can be used for creative input into drama and role play, creative writing, script writing, art and design, biographies and auto biographies, historical hot seating, photography and portraiture.